arahi7860/-intro-express-routes-controllers/README.md

 ### Identifying the Parts of a Route

-An example of a "hello world" route would look like this:
+Here's the "hello world" route we just worked with:

 ```js
 const express = require("express");